Activated Sludge Process – Stages and Process Control

 Activated Sludge Process is a globally used wastewater treatment technique.
 In the previous blogs, I had shown you the various secondary wastewater treatment techniques.
 In this blog, we will dig deep into this widely used technique of activated sludge process, its configuration, process control and aeration methods.

-The activated sludge process is a type of wastewater treatment that uses aeration and a biological floc made up of bacteria and protozoa to clean sewage or industrial wastewaters.
-It is a biological process that finds applications in a variety of purposes, including oxidizing carbonaceous biological matter and nitrogenous waste in the biological matter (mostly ammonium and nitrogen).
+The activated sludge process is a type of wastewater treatment that uses aeration and a biological floc made up of bacteria and protozoa to clean sewage or industrial waste waters.
+It is a biological process that finds applications in a variety of purposes, including oxidising carbonaceous biological matter and nitrogenous waste in the biological matter (mostly ammonium and nitrogen).

 The activated sludge process employs aerobic microorganisms that can digest organic substances in sewage.
 Also, they have the ability to cluster together via flocculation.
 The flocculated particles settle out as sludge.
 As a result, the liquid coming out is relatively free of suspended solids and organic matter.